MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/rsmp-monitoring-configuration.md

 - Reading the registry to detect if SSRS and PBIRS are installed on the server.
 If installed, the management pack creates a seed object.

-- If the seed object is discovered, the management pack reads such data sources as the registry, WMI, SSRS configuration file, and so on to discover instance properties and the **Deployment Seed** object.
+- If the seed object is discovered, the management pack reads such data sources as the registry, WMI, SSRS configuration file, and so on, to discover instance properties and the **Deployment Seed** object.

   The **Deployment Seed** object is an unhosted object managed by System Center Operations Manager Management Server.
 Appropriate permissions are required to access necessary data sources.
 For more information, see [Reporting Services Run As Profiles](rsmp-run-as-profiles.md).